surya1337gkrm/JavaPractise/notes/00-intro.md

 ---

-**Java is Platform independent** i.e, java could will run on any machine until it has JVM [ Java Virtual Machine ] Installed.
+**Java is Platform independent** i.e, java code will run on any machine until it has JVM [ Java Virtual Machine ] Installed.

 JVM can only understand bytecode.
 So, the java code which we write should be compiled to a byte code using java compiler.